-SECTION 7: Policy-Oriented Strategies
+SECTION 6: Policy-Oriented Strategies

 Policy-oriented strategies are generally thought to be among the most effective public health interventions because they have the potential to impact all of the residents in a given municipality, state, or nation.
 Furthermore, they often require the least individual effort in terms of behavior change due to broader changes in the environment.
-For instance, regulating the nutritional content of school lunches is believed to be more effective than educating students about the nutritional content of their lunch options.
-As former CDC Director Dr. Thomas Frieden explained, this type of strategy makes individuals' default choice the healthy choice (Frieden, 2010).
+For instance, regulating the nutritional content of school lunches is more effective than simply educating students about the nutritional content of their lunch options.
+As Dr. Thomas Frieden, Director of the Centers for Disease Control and Prevention (CDC), explains, this type of strategy makes individuals' default choice the healthy choice (Frieden, 2010).